wangenau/variational_mesh/README.md

 ## Dependencies

-The code is written for Python3, but will work with Python2 aswell.
+The code is written for Python3, but will work with Python2.

-Recommended package versions:
+* Recommended package versions
   * matplotlib 3.0.3
   * numpy 1.18.5
   * pyscf 1.7.5

 ## Installation